Skip to main content

 StatuserrorWhen

-400invalid_requestname missing or > 100 chars
+400invalid_requestworkspaceId or name missing, or name > 100 chars

 401unauthorizedNo session cookie